 Yes, this is a guilty pleasure.
 It focuses heavily on very low-brow humour, it bashes the most cartoonishly flanderized Ron Weasley you’ll ever see, the treatment of the Malfoys is excessive, and it freely uses caricatured parodies of secondary characters for comic effect… but I can’t help that it makes me laugh out loud at times.
-Because of that, I’ve re-read in the many years since I discovered it.
+Because of that, I’ve re-read it several times in the many years since I discovered it.
 (Definitely a sign that it’s doing something right.)

 When the story starts out, it’s pretty clear that the author knows how to write good Harry and Hermione characters for the romantic elements and the comedy clearly shows creativity, but, at the same time, the story quickly chooses to focus primarily on the cartoonish, low-brow comedy instead.
 (And, in what is clearly an intentional set up for said comedy, it sprinkles caricatures around liberally.
 Most notably, the change to Ron Weasley that I mentioned at the beginning.)

 McGonagall stared at the ginger-topped Gryffindor as she pondered whether overeating could cause brain damage.

 The basic plot is that Harry and Hermione discover a loophole which allows Harry to appoint a champion to go through the Triwizard Tournament on his behalf.
 They give it to Ron to try to curb his jealousy but, in the process, Harry has also realized that he’s attracted to Hermione and they start dating… something which also makes Ron jealous.

 That’s where the running fart joke comes in, because Hermione, feeling vindictive at Ron’s behaviour and echoing her canon self’s idea for the DA, had worked up a magical contract for the champion substitution that included a vindictive punishment clause for jealous thoughts.